Are Government Subsidies Going to Save Recycling?

 Prices are dropping because there’s no longer a demand for recycled materials as the largest customer, China, has pulled back.
 Some collectors are stockpiling the recyclables until prices go back up, while others are refusing to accept more plastic and paper.
 Some are even beginning to charge to accept materials that they previously paid to obtain.

-A new report last week showed that recycling paper and plastic consumes more energy and resources than it saves (see Report calls recycling a waste of energy).
+A new report last week showed that recycling paper and plastic consumes more energy and resources than it saves.
 Metals were considered an exception to the findings, which suggested trash was better served as a fuel source for waste-to-energy plants.

 So what does this mean for the businesses that have popped up to capitalize on the value of recyclables?
 It’s unclear.